Rising-Stars-by-Sunshine/Stats201_PS1_Zhe_Niu/Literature/Readme.md

 ## Intellectual Merits/Practical Impacts
 This research will enhance understanding of public discourse around AI technologies, particularly ChatGPT 4.
 It will contribute to the field of sentiment analysis by applying mixed-method approaches to social media data.
 The insights gained can inform stakeholders in AI development, policy, and ethics, shaping responsible strategies for AI advancement and deployment.

 ## Flowchart of Research
 ![Proposal](Proposal.png)

 ## References
 - OpenAI.
 (2023).
 ChatGPT 4: Overview and Capabilities.
 Retrieved from [https://openai.com](https://openai.com)
-- Twitter Developer API.
-(2023).
-Twitter API Documentation.
-Retrieved from [https://developer.twitter.com](https://developer.twitter.com)
+- Kaggle.
+(2024).
+Tweets Dataset.
+Retrieved from [Kaggle: GPT-4 Tweets]( https://www.kaggle.com/datasets/konradb/gpt4-the-tweets)
 - Bird, S., Klein, E., & Loper, E. (2009).
 Natural Language Processing with Python.
 O'Reilly Media.
 - Blei, D. M., Ng, A. Y., & Jordan, M. I. (2003).
 Latent Dirichlet Allocation.
 Journal of Machine Learning Research, 3, 993-1022.
 - Hutto, C. J., & Gilbert, E. (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 In Proceedings of the Eighth International AAAI Conference on Weblogs and Social Media.edia*.